Travis Fiser: Coaching career

-More than 100 individual state championship medals have been awarded to Golden Wave wrestlers under his watch, but “He doesn’t measure his success in accomplishments, accolades, state champions, state championships,” said Jimmy Griffey, a two-time state champion and a 1998 Grundy graduate.
-“He really doesn’t measure his success.
-His success is shown in the graduation rate of his wrestlers, the countless successful husbands, fathers and contributors who have been fortunate enough to have been coached by him.
-Those are his successes and a legacy much bigger than state championships.”
+More than 100 individual state championship medals have been awarded to Golden Wave wrestlers under Fiser.

 He was inducted into the National Wrestling Hall of Fame for Lifetime Service to Wrestling (Virginia) in 2019.

 Personal life

 Travis is married to Jackie.
 Their oldest child, Gabe, is a four-time high school state wrestling champion in Virginia.
+They also have a daughter, Alexa.